- Honorary Member & President - Marina Karella

 Daphne Economou was born and grew up in India.
 She continued her education in England and holds a degree in English Literature.

-In 1972, she and her husband Constantine Economou, together with a group of outstanding members of society founded Cerebral Palsy Greece.
-Daphne has served Cerebral Palsy Greece in many capacities, including as Chairman of the Board, always retaining her particular interest in cultural and artistic activities for people with and without disabilities.
+In 1972, she and her husband, together with a group of outstanding members of Athenian society founded Cerebral Palsy Greece.
+Since then, Daphne has served Cerebral Palsy Greece in many capacities, including as Chairman of the Board, always retaining her particular interest in cultural and artistic activities for people with and without disabilities.

 She was elected Chairman of the International Cerebral Palsy Society in 1996 and has published articles and spoken at many international meetings largely on the subject of ‘Learning from the child with disability’.

-She was happy to join Marina Karella and Prince Michael and to share their great expectations, when they laid the foundations of the ELIZA Society for the Prevention of Cruelty to Children, in 2008.
+She was happy to join Marina Karella and Prince Michael and to share their great expectations, when they founded the ELIZA Society for the Prevention of Cruelty to Children, in 2008.

-Daphne has been writing on and off throughout her life.
-Saturday’s Child.
-A journey through an Indian childhood was published in 2007, Poems in 2013 and 81 Cadogan Square has just gone to the printers.
+Daphne has been writing off and on throughout her life.
+Saturday’s Child – A journey through an Indian childhood was published in 2007, Poems in 2013 and 81 Cadogan Square in 2016.

 Honorary Treasurer - Christina Kuriakopoulou